-(a) A temporary employee is one employed for a special project or for a specified time, or hired to substitute for one or more employees on vacation, such employment not to exceed six months (which time limit may be extended by mutual agreement) or an employee who is hired to substitute for a particular employee absent on leave hereunder, in which case the employment may continue for the duration of the leave.

-(b) Temporary employees are covered by all provisions of this Agreement, except as otherwise expressly provided in this Agreement.
+- (a) A temporary employee is one employed for a special project or for a specified time, or hired to substitute for one or more employees on vacation, such employment not to exceed six months (which time limit may be extended by mutual agreement) or an employee who is hired to substitute for a particular employee absent on leave hereunder, in which case the employment may continue for the duration of the leave. - (b) Temporary employees are covered by all provisions of this Agreement, except as otherwise expressly provided in this Agreement.
 Full-time temporary employees also shall receive credit for time worked for the purpose of determining experience under Section 4.7.
 However, temporary employees shall not be entitled to severance pay other than as provided in Section 12.7.
 Full-time temporary employees are eligible for holiday benefits.
 In addition, full-time temporary employees are eligible to earn vacation after six months of employment and sick leave after three months of employment.
 Part-time temporary employees are not eligible for holidays, vacations or sick leave.

-- 2.4 This section, and other provisions of this Agreement, shall not apply to part-time or temporary employees such as election workers, or employees doing work not done regularly by staff members, nor shall this section and other provisions of this Agreement apply to space writers, outside correspondents, or other contractors. - 2.5 For all part-time and temporary employees, the number of hours and/or shifts worked each week is at the sole discretion of the Publisher.
+- 2.4 This section, and the provisions of this Agreement, shall not apply to part-time or temporary employees such as election workers, or employees doing work not regularly done by staff members, nor shall this section apply to contractors. - 2.5 For all part-time and temporary employees, the number of hours and/or shifts worked each week is at the sole discretion of the Publisher.